-- 1. When a bureau or the agent it has appointed for the purpose has settled all claims arising out of the same accident it shall send, within a maximum period of one year from the date of the last payment made in favour of an injured party, by fax or e-mail to the member of the bureau which issued the Green Card or policy of insurance or, if appropriate, to the bureau concerned a demand for reimbursement specifying: - 1.1. the sums paid as compensation to injured parties under either an amicable settlement or a court order; - 1.2. the sums disbursed for external services in the handling and settlement of each claim and all costs specifically incurred for the purposes of a legal action which would have been disbursed in similar circumstances by an insurer established in the country of the accident; - 1.3. a handling fee to cover all other charges calculated under the rules approved by the Council of Bureaux.
+- to the member of the bureau which issued the Green Card or policy of insurance; by fax or e-mail or, - if appropriate, to the bureau concerned; through the COB Collaboration Platform.

+The demand for reimbursement shall specify:

+- 1.1. the sums paid as compensation to injured parties under either an amicable settlement or a court order; - 1.2. the sums disbursed for external services in the handling and settlement of each claim and all costs specifically incurred for the purposes of a legal action which would have been disbursed in similar circumstances by an insurer established in the country of the accident; - 1.3. a handling fee to cover all other charges calculated under the rules approved by the Council of Bureaux.